cloudflare/cloudflare-docs/content/data-localization/metadata-boundary/get-started.md

 ## Configure Customer Metadata Boundary via API

-You can also use Customer Metadata Boundary via API.
-These are some examples of API requests.
+You can also configure Customer Metadata Boundary via API.
 These are some examples of API requests.

 <details>
 <summary>Get current regions</summary>